Cofree coalgebras and differential linear logic: Introduction

 \section{Introduction}

-The idea of taking derivatives of programs is an old one \cite[\S 2]{paige} with many manifestations, including automatic differentiation of algorithms computing real-valued functions \cite{autodiff} and incremental computation \cite{incdiff}.
-However, these approaches are limited to restricted classes of computations, and it is only recently with the development of the differential $\lambda$-calculus by Ehrhard-Regnier \cite{difflambda} and its refinement differential linear logic \cite{blutecs, ehrhard-survey} that derivatives have been defined for general higher-order programs.
-As with ordinary calculus, the aim of these theories is to assign to a program $P$ another program $\partial P$ (the derivative) which computes the change in the output of $P$ resulting from an infinitesimal change to its input.
-Here we give ourselves arbitrary $\mathbb{C}$-linear combinations of programs (meaning $\lambda$-terms or proofs in linear logic) as a starting point so that ``small'' changes to the input make sense.
+The idea of taking derivatives of programs is an old one \cite[\S 2]{paige} with manifestations including automatic differentiation of algorithms computing real-valued functions \cite{autodiff} and incremental computation \cite{incdiff}.
+However, these approaches are limited to restricted classes of computations, and it is only recently with the development of the differential $\lambda$-calculus by Ehrhard-Regnier \cite{difflambda} and its refinement by differential linear logic \cite{blutecs, ehrhard-survey} that derivatives have been defined for general higher-order programs.
+These theories assign to each program $P$ another program $\partial P$, the derivative, which (in some sense) computes the infinitesimal change in the output of $P$ resulting from an infinitesimal change to its input.

-This paper is about the semantics of differential linear logic, following \cite{blutecs}.
-The aim is to explain how the natural semantics of intuitionistic linear logic in vector spaces \cite{hyland, murfet_ll} is already a model of differential linear logic.
-The key point is that tangent vectors and derivatives appear as soon as we introduce cofree coalgebras to model the exponential, which shows that the differential structure is intrinsic to the algebra of linear logic.
+The connection between the Ehrhard-Regnier derivative and ordinary calculus is made explicit in the semantics of differential $\lambda$-calculus and differential linear logic, with the standard examples being the K\"othe and finiteness space semantics of Ehrhard \cite{ehrhard-kothe, ehrhard-finiteness} and the semantics of Blute-Ehrhard-Tasson \cite{blutecon} in convenient vector spaces.
+In this paper we explain how the simplest semantics of intuitionistic linear logic in vector spaces \cite{hyland, murfet_ll} is already a model of differential linear logic: tangent vectors and derivatives appear automatically when we use the cofree coalgebra to model the exponential.

-To see this, let $\den{-}$ denote semantics in vector spaces and suppose we are given a proof $\pi$ in linear logic computing a function from inputs of type $A$ to outputs of type $B$:
+Here is a sketch of the key point: let $\den{-}$ denote the natural semantics of linear logic in $\mathbb{C}$-vector spaces and suppose we are given a proof $\pi$ in linear logic computing a function from inputs of type $A$ to outputs of type $B$:

+The space of inputs to $\den{\pi}$ is $\den{A}$, which for the sake of simplicity let us assume is finite-dimensional.
+A small change in the input starting from $P \in \den{A}$ is a tangent vector $v$ at the point $P$.
+We may identify $v$ with a vector in $\den{A}$, so that a representative infinitesimal curve segment of this tangent vector is